jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 > - Any national suffrage requirement was likely to generate opposition
 >   in one state or another, and a narrow national suffrage, such as a
 >   freehold qualification, seemed *capable of derailing the
+>   Constitution altogether*
->   Constitution altogether* **By making the franchise in national
+> - **By making the franchise in national elections dependent on state
->   elections dependent on state suffrage laws, the authors of the
+>   suffrage laws, the authors of the Constitution compromised their
->   Constitution compromised their substantive disagreements to solve a
+>   substantive disagreements to solve a potentially explosive political
->   potentially explosive political problem**
+>   problem**

 ## Federal lack of Voting Rights

-**The Constitution adopted in 1787 left the federal government without any clear power or mechanism, other than through constitutional amendment, to institute a national conception of voting rights, to express a national vision of democracy** \>- Although the Constitution was promulgated in the name of “*We, the people of the United States*”, the *individual states* retained the power to define just who “*the people*” were
+> - **The Constitution adopted in 1787 left the federal government
+>   without any clear power or mechanism, other than through
+>   constitutional amendment, to institute a national conception of
+>   voting rights, to express a national vision of democracy**
+> - Although the Constitution was promulgated in the name of “*We, the
+>   people of the United States*”, the *individual states* retained the
+>   power to define just who “*the people*” were

 ## The Presidency

-Also problematic—in the long run—was the Constitution’s failure to guarantee to any Americans the right to vote for the highest office in the land, the presidency of the United States. \>- Presidents were to be chosen through a complex mechanism that later came to be known as the “*Electoral College*” \>- “*Electors*” in each state were to meet and cast ballots for two persons, and those ballots were to be transmitted to Congress, where they would be opened and counted: the person receiving the largest number of votes would be elected president and the runner-up would become vice president
+> - Also problematic was the Constitution’s failure to guarantee to any
+>   Americans the right to vote for the highest office in the land, the
+>   presidency of the United States.
+> - Presidents were to be chosen through a complex mechanism that later
+>   came to be known as the “*Electoral College*”
+> - “*Electors*” in each state were to meet and cast ballots for two
+>   persons, and those ballots were to be transmitted to Congress, where
+>   they would be opened and counted: the person receiving the largest
+>   number of votes would be elected president and the runner-up would
+>   become vice president

 ## The Presidency

-> - But the Constitution left entirely to state legislatures the
+> - The Constitution left entirely to state legislatures the question of
->   question of how the electors themselves would be chosen
+>   how the electors themselves would be chosen.
 > - Article 2, section 1 specified that “*each State shall appoint, in
 >   such Manner as the Legislature thereof may direct, a Number of
 >   Electors, equal to the whole Number of Senators and Representatives
->   to which the State may be entitled in the Congress*”
+>   to which the State may be entitled in the Congress*”.
 > - The states were not required to hold popular elections to choose
 >   presidential electors, and state legislatures could, whenever they
 >   wished, change the “*manner*” of appointing electors.